Motivically functorial coniveau spectral sequences; direct summands of cohomology of function fields: Introduction

 We also recall the {\it} Chow weight structure $w'_{\chow}$ introduced in \cite{bws}; the corresponding {\it Chow-weight} spectral sequences are isomorphic to the classical (i.e. Deligne's) weight spectral sequences when the latter are defined. $w'_{\chow}$ could be naturally extended to a weight structure $w_{\chow}$ for $\gd$.
 We always have a natural comparison morphism from the Chow-weight spectral sequence for $(H,X)$ to the corresponding coniveau one; it is an isomorphism for any birational cohomology theory.
 We consider the category of birational comotives $\gdbr$ i.e. the localization of $\gd$ by $\gd(1)$ (that contains the category of birational geometric motives introduced in \cite{kabir}; though some of the results of this unpublished preprint are erroneous, this makes no difference for the current paper).
 It turns our that $w$ and $w_{\chow}$ induce the same weight structure $w'_{bir}$ on $\gdbr$.
 Conversely, starting from $w'_{bir}$ one can 'glue' (from {\it slices}) the weight structures induced by $w$ and $w_{\chow}$ on $\gd/\gd(n)$ for all $n>0$.
 Moreover, these structures belong to an interesting family of weight structures indexed by a single integral parameter!
 It could be interesting to consider other members of this family.
 We relate briefly these observations with those of A. Beilinson (in \cite{beilnmot} he proposed a 'geometric' characterization of the conjectural motivic $t$-structure).

-Now we describe the connection of our results with related results of F. Deglise (see \cite{deggenmot}, \cite{de2}, and \cite{ndegl}; note that the two latter papers are not published at the moment yet).
+Now we describe the connection of our results with related results of F. Deglise (see \cite{deggenmot}, \cite{de2}, and \cite{ndegl}).
 He considers a certain category of pro-motives whose objects are naive inverse limits of objects of $\dmge$ (this category is not triangulated, though it is {\it pro-triangulated} in a certain sense).
 This approach allows to obtain (in a universal way) classical coniveau spectral sequences for cohomology of motives of smooth varieties; Deglise also proves their relation with the homotopy $t$-truncations for cohomology represented by an object of $\dme$.
 Yet for cohomology theories not coming from motivic complexes, this method does not seem to extend to (spectral sequences for cohomology of) arbitrary motives; motivic functoriality is not obvious also.
 Moreover, Deglise didn't prove that the pro-motif of a (smooth connected) semi-local scheme is a direct summand of the pro-motif of its generic point (though this is true, at least in the case of a countable $k$).
 We will tell much more about our strategy and on the relation of our results with those of Deglise in \S\ref{sprom} below.
 Note also that our methods are much more convenient for studying functoriality (of coniveau spectral sequences) than the methods applied by M. Rost in the related context of cycle modules (see \cite{rostc} and \S4 of \cite{de2}).